dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 This just includes your custom CSS file as well as Bootstrap's CSS and Javascript files into your page.

-### Creating event listener to ensure author exists before accessing further functionality
+### Asking for "About Me" Information

-Although a user is authenticated through Auth0, we don't really want them to be able to access the rest of the author section until they've created themself an Author entry in the database with some basic "About me" details.
-So what we want, is to ensure that any /author/ route they try to access, if they don't have an "Author" entry, we keep redirecting them to the form to create one.
+Although a user is authenticated through Auth0, we don't really want them to access the rest of the author section until they've filled some basic "About me" details.
+So, what we want is to ensure that any `/author/` route they try to access, if they don't have an "Author" entry, redirects them to the form to write about themselves.

-An event listener is as it looks, a listener to specific programmed events which then run predefined code once the conditions are met.
+An event listener is, as the name states, a listener to specific programmed events which then run predefined code once the conditions are met.

-Lets create the CheckIsAuthorListener.php file in `src/AppBundle/EventListener/Author` and place the following code in there:
+Let's create the `CheckIsAuthorListener.php` file in the `src/AppBundle/EventListener/Author` directory.
+In this file, let's place the following code:

 ```php
 <?php